Cycling - Laws and Safety

 Alberta Traffic Safety Act, Part 6 Division 5 Section 111 & 112 :

-- Cyclists aged 18 and younger are required by law to wear an approved bicycle helmet.
+- Cyclists younger than 18 are required by law to wear an approved bicycle helmet.

 - Children in trailers and on trail-a-bikes are required by law to wear an approved bicycle helmet.